See the Story Index for Wael Abdelgawad’s other stories.

 February 5, 2010

 The Anwars had three children.
 Dalya, the eldest, was a dentist.
 She lived in the Bay Area, from what I heard.
 Mina, the middle child, was a health and safety inspector for IBM, and had moved to New York.
-Neither of the two girls, I suspected, wanted to be near their mother.
+Neither of the two girls, I suspected, wanted to be near their mother, who was always trying to micromanage the lives of everyone around her.

 The youngest, Tarek, was on another career path, to put it kindly.
-He dropped out of high school and went through jobs like tissue papers, doing everything from sales at a used car lot to solar panel installer to selling perfume oils at the swap meet.
+After he dropped out of high school he went through jobs like tissue papers, doing everything from sales at a used car lot to solar panel installer to selling perfume oils at the swap meet.
 He was never religious and at some point took up drinking and smoking, and possibly drugs as well.
 At the age of eighteen he moved in with a non-Muslim girl named Angie.
 She was five years older than him.
-The Anwars disowned him, but repaired the relationship when Angie bore a child.
+The Anwars disowned him, but relented and repaired the relationship when Angie bore a child.
 That child was Anna.

 I studied the photo.
 It looked like a school photo.
 Fourth grade, maybe?
-She’d be nine years old now, if I remembered correctly.
-Anna’s dark brown skin was complemented by her long and straight brown hair.
+Anna would be nine years old now, if I remembered correctly.
+Her dark brown skin was complemented by her long and straight brown hair.
 In the picture she wore a blue jumper over a white collared shirt, blue stretch pants, and a pair of white Adidas sneakers.
 She was thin and unsmiling.
 I’d met Anna twice, both times at Eid gatherings.
 I remembered her as a serious and reticent child.

 No matter what I thought of the Anwars, their son Tarek – though we didn’t talk much anymore – was my friend.
 Even if that had not been the case, the child was an innocent.